 Proper dosing strategies, as per Hahnemann, is something that most of us are in the dark about.
 How people are dosing is generally something they’re making up as they go along or something they’re picking up casually at case conferences.
-I am trying to do something about that!
-I often get clients from other homeopaths, who had the right remedy, but just couldn’t keep the case moving because of bizarre dosing strategies that have no reflection in classical homeopathy!
+I often get clients from other homeopaths, who had the right remedy, but just couldn’t keep the case moving because of bizarre dosing strategies that have no reflection in classical homeopathy at all!

-Words in brackets [ ] represent my summary of The Organon’s exasperating run-on sentences!
-Though this doesn’t speak to every question or cover every contingency in a case, it’s at least a start:
+Words in brackets [ ] represent my summary of The Organon’s sometimes exasperating run-on sentences!
+Though this doesn’t speak to every question or cover every contingency in a case, we should at least know this much.
+Here is Hahnemann’s Organon of the Medical Art:

 § 246 Sixth Edition